-EXPLAINER: What’s known about COVID vaccines and rare clots
+EXPLAINER: What’s known about J&J’s vaccine and rare clots

 The first clue: A widely used blood thinner named heparin sometimes causes a very similar side effect.
 Very rarely, heparin recipients form antibodies that both attack and overstimulate platelets, said Dr. Geoffrey Barnes, a clot expert at the University of Michigan.

 “It kind of can cause both sides of the bleeding-clotting spectrum,” Barnes said.

 Because heparin is used so often in hospitals, that reaction is something “that every hospital in America knows how to diagnose and treat.”

 There also are incredibly rare reports of this weird clot-low platelet combination in people who never took heparin, such as after an infection.
 Those unexplainable cases haven’t gotten much attention, Barnes said, until the first clot reports popped up in some AstraZeneca vaccine recipients.